syntevosmartgit/textconv/README.md

 1. **Install Python**
-    Ensure Python is installed and available in your system's PATH.
+    Ensure Python is installed and available in your system's PATH. e.g for Windows: https://docs.python.org/3/using/windows.html

 2. **Install MarkItDown**
-    Install MarkItDown using the instructions from the [markitdown repository](https://github.com/microsoft/markitdown).
+    Install MarkItDown using the instructions from the [markitdown repository](https://github.com/microsoft/markitdown). e.g. via `pip install markitdown`
+	Test if you can run markitdown from a console in your repository.
+	`markitdown mypdf.pdf`

 3. **Configure Git**
     Use the following commands to set up the `textconv` configuration for `.docx` files: